nishtha47/ETL_Project_Data/README.md

 6. Create a TestRunner file under src\test\java\runnerFiles

--	Mention path of feature file where it is placed under @CucumberOptions
--	In glue mention stepDefinitions file
+		1.Mention path of feature file where it is placed under @CucumberOptions 2.In glue mention stepDefinitions file
--	Add plugin for cucumber reporting
+		3.Add plugin for cucumber reporting

 package runnerFiles;